heynazmul/heynazmul/README.md

 ### 🐼 About Me :

-Currently, I'm working as a Software Engineer at Jadroo E-Commerce Limited.
-Besides that, I love to develop my skills in Fullstack web development (MERN).
-Other than that, I am a Freelance Web Developer at Fiverr where I have over 200+ different clients and more than 500 projects completed.
+Currently, I'm working as a Front-end developer intern  at Devwavee Technology.
+Besides that, I love to develop my skills in Fullstack web development (PHP, Laravel).
+Other than that, I am a Freelance Web Developer at Fiverr where I have  different clients and more than 20+ projects completed.

 ### 😎 Skillset :